enricocavalli/createVagrant/README.md

  *  vagrant r10k plugin (`vagrant plugin install vagrant-r10k`)

- Some basic hiera and and a class example is created, to remind (me) the basic usage of puppet with vagrant
+Some basic hiera and an example class is created, to remind (me) the basic usage of puppet with vagrant.